Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy: Related Work

 The noise applied to model updates inherently reduces the utility of the global model.
-To mitigate this issue, numerous methods have been proposed, including model update regularization~\cite{andrew2021differentially, blur_lus, dp-fedsam} to ensure more robust local updates, optimized client sampling~\cite{aocs, delta, ribero2020communication} to select more informative clients, and sparsification~\cite{fedsmp, blur_lus} to remove unnecessary noise.
+To mitigate this issue, numerous methods have been proposed, including model update regularization~\cite{andrew2021differentially, blur_lus, dp-fedsam} to ensure more robust local updates, optimized client sampling~\cite{aocs, delta, ribero2020communication} to select more informative clients, and sparsification~\cite{fedsmp, blur_lus, FedMPS, zhang2023byzantine} to remove unnecessary noise.
+For example, Wang et al.~\cite{FedMPS} sparsify each layer in model updates to remove unnecessary noise.
 However, these methods consider a homogeneous DP setting, where all clients share the same privacy preference.
 In contrast, an HDP setting where clients have heterogeneous privacy preferences is more realistic and better aligned with practical deployment scenarios.